 Transition II is designed to provide the training, support, work-based learning, and community experiences needed to maximize the probability of Transition II students, ages 18-22, being gainfully employed and/or otherwise meaningfully engaged in their community upon exiting Williamson County Schools.

-Williamson County Schools employs vision consulting teachers who serve students in any of our public schools, from early childhood (3 to 5 year olds) to high school.
-WCS also employs a Braille Transcriptionist who is responsible for transcribing any classroom materials that are in print into Braille as well as the creation of tactile aids (maps, graphs, charts, etc.) for students who use Braille as their primary reading medium.
+Williamson County Schools employs certified teachers of the visually impaired who serve students in any of our public schools, from early childhood (3 to 5 year olds) through high school.
+WCS also employs a braille transcriber who transcribes classroom materials that are in print into braille as well as creates tactile aids (maps, graphs, charts, etc.) for students who use braille as their primary reading medium.